rankingdigitalrights/index2018/app/_companies/kakao.md

 rank: 6

 key_findings:
-  - Kakao ranked sixth among the 12 internet and mobile ecosystem companies evaluated, but disclosed more about policies affecting freedom of expression and privacy than many of its peers.
+  - Kakao disclosed more about policies affecting freedom of expression and privacy than many of its peers, but still fell short in key areas.
   - The company disclosed more than some U.S. companies, including Apple, about policies affecting freedom of expression.
   - Kakao disclosed little about its handling of security vulnerabilities and how it addresses data breaches.